Loading…

 5. External monitoring

-The Firm is subject to regular external monitoring by the Quality Assurance Department (QAD) of the ICAEW.
-The Firm’s last audit QAD review was completed in April 2021 with the next review scheduled for Q1 of 2024.
-A Practice Assurance review was undertaken by the QAD in May 2022 with the next review scheduled in the Summer of 2024.
+The Firm is subject to cyclical external monitoring by the Quality Assurance Department (QAD) of the ICAEW.
+The Firm’s last audit QAD review was completed in 2024.
+A Practice Assurance review was also performed by the QAD in 2024.

 6. Independence procedures and ethical requirements